-By default, cem uses maximal information, resulting in strata that may include different numbers of treated and control units.
+By default, CEM uses maximal information, resulting in strata that may include different numbers of treated and control units.
 To compensate for the differential strata sizes, cem also returns weights to be used in subsequent analyses.
 Although this is generally the best option, a user with enough data may opt for a k-to-k solution to avoid the slight inconvenience of needing to use weights.

-The k2k option accomplishes this by pruning observations from a cem solution within each stratum until the solution contains the same number of treated and control units within all strata.
-Pruning occurs within a stratum (for which observations are indistinguishable to cem proper) by random matching inside cem strata.4
+The argument k2k accomplishes this by pruning observations from a cem solution within each stratum until the solution contains the same number of treated and control units within all strata.
+Pruning occurs within a stratum (for which observations are indistinguishable to cem proper) by random matching inside cem strata5.

 Here is an example of this approach.
-Running the earlier call with the k2k option yields the following:
+Running the earlier call with the k2k options yields: